josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 ## Default imports

-This aspect of the `imports` package is a little different than the rest of the code as it's not concerned with directive/pipe imports.
-Instead, it's concerned with a different problem: preventing the removal of default import statements which were converted from type-only to value imports through compilation.
+This aspect of the `imports` package is a little different than the rest of the code as it is not concerned with directive/pipe imports.
+Instead, it is concerned with a different problem: preventing the removal of default import statements which were converted from type-only to value imports through compilation.

 ### Type-to-value compilation